WebberZone/top-10/readme.txt

 == Upgrade Notice ==

-= 1.9.6 =
+= 1.9.7 =
-* New: Fixed the daily count error that was introduced in 1.9.5;
-Check out the Changelog for complete details
+* New: Option to toggle using jQuery on to track counts.
+Potential fix for counters not working.

 == Changelog ==

+= 1.9.7 =
+* New: Option to toggle using jQuery on to track counts.
+Potential fix for counters not working.

 = 1.9.6 =
 * Fixed: Daily count was not updated